Linewatch Review

-Hey folks, Valkor here with another Cuba Gooding Jr Exclusive.
-First I had the good fortune to check out “Hero Wanted”, which was a damn good piece of film.
-For those who haven’t seen it, definitely give it a rental (Review to the right).
-Now Cuba is back with a film that doesn’t pack the same punch as HW, but still entertaining called “Linewatch”
+Hey folks, Valkor here.
+And I'm back with another Cuba Gooding Jr exclusive.
+First, I had the good fortune to check out "Hero Wanted", which was a damn good film.
+And for those who haven't seen it, definitely, give it a rental.
+Now Cuba is back with a new film that doesn't pack the same punch as HW, but it's still entertaining.
+Check it out, it's "Linewatch".

 Linewatch Movie